nautilus-cyberneering/chinese-ideographs/documentation/Processes_and_Workflows.md

   2.2.1 - All the image files are pulled from the remote storage.
   2.2.2 - The remote image branch is compared with the remote main branch to identify changes (Diff) 2.2.3 - The new images (in our example, the image uploaded in the previous step) are processed to generate the base version images.
-  2.2.4 - The base images pointers are uploaded to the DVC remote storage using ADD and PUSH DVC Commands, and their pointers and gitignores are commited and pushed to the image branch.
+  2.2.4 - The base images pointers are uploaded to the DVC remote storage using ADD and PUSH DVC Commands, and their pointers and gitignores are committed and pushed to the image branch.

 ## Step 3: Base images merge and triggered workflows